pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/join.md

 By analogy, a Pachyderm join is similar to a database *equi-join*, or *inner join* operation, but it matches on file paths only, not the contents of the files.

-Unlike the [cross input](../datum/cross-union.md), which creates datums from every combination of files in each input repository, joins only create datums where there is a *match*.
+Unlike the [cross input](../datum/cross-union.md), which creates datums from every combination of files in each input repository, joins **only create datums where there is a *match* as a default setting**.
 You can use joins to combine data from different Pachyderm repositories and ensure that only specific files from each repo are processed together.

+Pachyderm also supports a join close to a database `outer-join`, allowing you to **create datums for all files in a repo, even if there is no match**.
+You can configure this `outer-join` behavior on any repo in your join.

 When you configure a join input, you must specify a glob pattern that includes a capture group.
 The capture group defines the specific string in